ascott02/IRTForests/slides.md

   </div>
 </div>

-- Even at 81% accuracy, a narrow band of animal images still drives the steepest slopes.
+- Even at 81% accuracy, the extreme animal band anchors the right branch of the "U" while cluttered backgrounds anchor the left.

 ---